The pharmacy remit and medical gases

 Ordering, supply and return

 Ensure that there are instructions for ordering, supply and return of cylinders from wards and departments in place.
-It may be necessary, if not already undertaken, to carry out a process mapping exercise for cylinder ordering, delivery, intra-site movement and return to the supplier.
+It may be necessary, if not already undertaken, to carry out a process-mapping exercise for cylinder ordering, delivery, intra-site movement and return to the supplier.
 This should ensure that cylinder processes are efficient and do not create systems whereby cylinder stocks are excessive or not held in suitable locations.

-Checking expired and empty cylinders
+Managing stocks of expired and empty cylinders

 A check for expired and empty cylinders is essential so that these cylinders are returned immediately to the supplier for re-filling.
 Efficient cylinder turnaround is good practice under normal working situations but is essential during the pandemic.
 As with other medicines, clinical areas should only hold the number and size of cylinders as absolutely necessary (in accordance with agreed stock list).